Ecosyste.ms: Awesome

 ## Differences

-- Subscription information is stored in Redis database configured to be used by AnyCable.
+- Subscription information is stored in a Redis database.
+By default, we use AnyCable Redis configuration.
 Expiration or data cleanup should be configured separately (see below).

 - GraphQL queries for all subscriptions are re-executed in the process that triggers event (it may be web server, async jobs, rake tasks or whatever)